 All highly liquid investments with an original maturity of three months or less at the time of purchase are considered to be cash equivalents.
-Cash that is subject to legal restrictions or in unavailable for general operating purposes is classified as restricted cash and is included with in "Other current assets" in the Consolidated Balance Sheets.
-At December 29, 2018, the Company's restricted cash balance was \$22,710, which represents cash paid into the escrow account for the Bras N Things acquisition that closed in the first quarter of 2018.
+Cash that is subject to legal restrictions or is unavailable for general operating purposes is classified as restricted cash and is included within "Other current assets" in the Consolidated Balance Sheets.
+At December 28, 2019 and December 29, 2018, the Company's restricted cash balance was \$1,047 and \$22,710, respectively, which represents cash paid into the escrow account for the Bras N Things acquisition that closed in the first quarter of 2018.